SaiAryanS/CareerPilot-AI-Resume-Analyzer/README.md

-# CareerPilot AI: Resume Analyzer
+# CareerPilot AI: Resume Analyzer & Career Tool

-CareerPilot AI is an intelligent web application designed to help job seekers analyze their resumes against specific job descriptions.
-By leveraging generative AI, it provides a detailed analysis that goes beyond simple keyword matching, offering users a match score, a breakdown of matching and missing skills, and an overall status to help them improve their candidacy for a role.
+CareerPilot AI is an intelligent web application designed to help job seekers analyze their resumes, practice for interviews, and improve their candidacy for a role.
+By leveraging generative AI, it provides a detailed resume analysis, a realistic mock interview simulation, and a full-featured admin dashboard for managing the platform.

 ## Core Features

+-   **User Authentication**: A complete registration and login system for users.
+-   **Secure Admin Panel**: A separate, secure login for administrators to manage the platform.
+-   **Advanced AI Resume Analysis**:
--   **Dynamic Job Description Selection**: Users can choose from a curated list of job descriptions for various tech roles.
+    -   **Dynamic Job Selection**: Users can choose from a list of job descriptions managed by an admin.
--   **Easy Resume Upload**: A simple interface allows users to upload their resumes in PDF format.
--   **Advanced AI Analysis**: Utilizes a sophisticated AI prompt to perform a deep, contextual analysis of the user's resume against the selected job description.
-The AI is instructed to be harsh and realistic, mimicking a real recruiter.
-The analysis identifies:
+    -   **Deep Analysis**: The AI performs a contextual analysis of a user's resume against a job description, identifying:
-    -   `matchScore`: A percentage score (0-100) based on a weighted system that heavily prioritizes "core" required skills over "preferred" skills.
+        -   `matchScore`: A percentage score prioritizing core skills.
-    -   `matchingSkills`: A list of skills present in both the resume and job description.
-    -   `missingSkills`: A list of skills required by the job but absent from the resume.
-    -   `impliedSkills`: A narrative explanation of skills the AI inferred from the resume's context (e.g., inferring "Node.js" from a project using "Express.js").
+        -   `matchingSkills`, `missingSkills`, and `impliedSkills`: A detailed breakdown of skill alignment.
-    -   `status`: A qualitative assessment ("Approved", "Needs Improvement", "Not a Match") based on the weighted score.
+        -   `status`: A qualitative assessment ("Approved", "Needs Improvement", "Not a Match").
+-   **AI-Powered Mock Interview Simulation**:
+    -   **Eligibility-Based**: Unlocked for users who achieve a match score of 70% or higher.
+    -   **Dynamic Questions**: The AI generates 5 interview questions of increasing difficulty based on the job description.
+    -   **Speech-to-Text & Typing Input**: Users can answer by speaking or typing (with anti-cheating measures).
+    -   **Performance Evaluation**: Each answer is scored (1-10) and receives constructive AI feedback.
+-   **Visual Results & Reports**:
--   **Visual Results Display**: The analysis results are presented in a clear, easy-to-understand format with color-coded feedback based on the match score.
+    -   Both resume analysis and interview results are displayed in a clear, visual format.
--   **Downloadable Reports**: Users can download a PDF of their analysis results.
+    -   Users can download a PDF report of their results.
--   **Privacy-Focused Analysis History**: Securely saves a summary of each analysis (resume filename, job title, and score) to a MongoDB database for future reference, without storing the full resume content.
+-   **Personalized Analysis History**: Users can view a history of their past resume analyses, securely stored and private to their account.

+## Admin Dashboard Features
+- **User Management**: View a complete list of all registered users in the system.
+- **Job Description CRUD**: Full Create, Read, Update, and Delete functionality for job descriptions that are presented to users.

 ## Technology Stack

 -   **Frontend**: [Next.js](https://nextjs.org/) with React & TypeScript
 -   **Styling**: [Tailwind CSS](https://tailwindcss.com/) with [ShadCN UI](https://ui.shadcn.com/) components
--   **AI & Backend**: [Genkit](https://firebase.google.com/docs/genkit) (with Google's Gemini models) for AI-powered analysis
+-   **AI & Backend**: [Genkit](https://firebase.google.com/docs/genkit) (with Google's Gemini models) for AI-powered analysis and interview simulation
 -   **PDF Parsing**: [pdfjs-dist](https://mozilla.github.io/pdf.js/) for client-side text extraction from resumes
--   **Database**: [MongoDB](https://www.mongodb.com/) for storing analysis results
+-   **Database**: [MongoDB](https://www.mongodb.com/) for storing users, job descriptions, and analysis results
+-   **Authentication**: Custom implementation using `bcryptjs` for password hashing.

 ## Getting Started